ijash/ubuntu-fastest-mirror/README.md

   ./run.sh -a -c ID
   ```

-- Backup the current sources.list file and select the fastest mirrors from the United States and Japan:
+- Backup the current sources files and select the fastest mirrors from the United States and Japan:

   ```bash
   ./run.sh -b -c US JP